Neyman-Pearson Multi-class Classification via Cost-sensitive Learning: Methodology

-The reason we do not define $\hphi_{\blambda}$ as $\argmin_{\phi} \widehat{F}^{ER}_{\blambda}(\phi)$ is that there might be many (even infinite) minimizers, which can make the estimated model very unstable.
-The problem often appears when fitting models via minimizing the training error.
-For example, rescaling all coefficient components in logistic regression does not change the classification results and error rates.
+The reason we do not define $\hphi_{\blambda}$ as $\argmin_{\phi} \hL^{\textup{ER}}(\blambda, \phi)$ is that there might be many (even infinitely many) minimizers, leading to instability in the estimated model.
+This issue often arises when fitting models via minimizing the training error.
+For instance, rescaling all coefficient components in logistic regression does not change the classification results and error rates.

 We name the second algorithm NPMC-ER because it uses the empirical error to estimate the true error rate, and we summarize it as Algorithm \ref{algo: erm}.
-Similar to $\widehat{G}^{ER}(\blambda)$ defined in \eqref{eq: G emipical}, $\widehat{G}^{ER}(\blambda)$ in \eqref{eq: G empirical npmc-er} is also a piecewise linear function of $\blambda$.
+Similar to $\widehat{G}^{\textup{CX}}(\blambda)$ defined in \eqref{eq: G emipical}, $\widehat{G}^{\textup{ER}}(\blambda)$ in \eqref{eq: G empirical npmc-er} is also a piecewise linear function of $\blambda$.
 However, it is not necessarily concave.
 Similar to NPMC-CX, we use the direct search method to conduct the optimization step \eqref{eq: algo 2 hat lambda opt} in practice.
-Note that since $\widehat{G}^{ER}(\blambda)$ is not necessarily concave, for technical reasons, we need to restrict the search range of the best $\blambda$ to a bounded region.
-Hence compared to NPMC-CX (Algorithm \ref{algo}), there is an additional argument representing the search range $R$ in NPMC-ER (Algorithm \ref{algo: erm}).
+Note that since $\widehat{G}^{\textup{ER}}(\blambda)$ is not necessarily concave, for technical reasons, we need to restrict the search range of the best $\blambda$ to a bounded region.
+Hence, compared to NPMC-CX (Algorithm \ref{algo}), there is an additional argument representing the search range $R$ in NPMC-ER (Algorithm \ref{algo: erm}).
 The condition on $R$ in the theoretical analysis will be described in the next section.
-The empirical results are not very sensitive to the choice of $R$, and we pick $R=200$ in numerical studies.
+The empirical results are not very sensitive to the choice of $R$, and we pick $R=1000$ in all numerical studies.